-

 - enjoy working to deadlines on quality, accurate communications

-- enjoy being part of a team focused on a kaupapa everyone is working towards.
+- enjoy being part of a team focused on a kaupapa everyone is working towards

 What we offer

-- A kaupapa Māori-based work environment that is a safe space for you to use and expand your reo Māori.
+A kaupapa Māori work environment that is a safe space for you to use and expand your reo Māori.

-- We are dedicated to building a diverse and inclusive workplace, so if you are excited about this role but your experience does not align perfectly with every qualification in the job description, we encourage you to apply anyway.
+We are dedicated to building a diverse and inclusive workplace, so if you are excited about this role but your experience does not align perfectly with every qualification in the job description, we encourage you to apply anyway.

 To be considered for this role you must have a legal right to work in New Zealand